 - Both controllers must be exactly the same.
-Namely, they must operate with the same firmware version, the same size of memory, the same number of host and drive channels, etc. If battery backup is preferred, both should be installed with a battery module. - The takeover process should take less than one second (using SCSI or Fibre for controller communications) to complete. - In redundant mode, each controller takes an ID on each channel bus.
-This means the maximum number of disk drives on a SCSI bus is 14. - Connection through Fibre hubs or switches is necessary for joining host (Fibre) interfaces between controllers.
-The EonRAID 2510FR is an exception.
-Its type-1 ports come with an onboard hub. - The controller defaults for ID settings are listed below:
+Namely, they must operate with the same firmware version, the same size of cache memory, the same number/configuration of host and drive channels, etc. If battery backup is preferred, both should be installed with a battery module. - The takeover process should take less than one second (using SCSI or Fibre for controller communications) to complete. - In redundant mode, each controller takes an ID on each drive channel bus.
+This means the maximum number of disk drives on a SCSI bus is 14. - Connection through Fibre switches can be necessary for joining host (Fibre) interfaces between controllers.
+The EonRAID 2510FS-XRH is an exception.
+Its type-1 ports come with an onboard hub (PBC). - The controller defaults for ID settings are listed below:

 Host interface Host channel (Primary/Secondary) Drive channel (Primary/Secondary)

 SCSI 0 / 1 7 / 6

-Fibre 112 / 113 119 / 120
+Fibre 102 / 103 119 / 120

-SCSI IDs 8 (PID) and 9 (SID) are the recommended defaults to the drive channels of the SCSI-based dual-controller chassis using an integrated backplane.
+• SCSI IDs 8 (PID) and 9 (SID) are sometimes used on the drive channels of the SCSI-based dual-controller subsystems.